 Parenthood clinics: one in the northeast, and one in the southeast.

-Two therapists with professional training in sex therapy currently working
+One therapist with professional training in sex therapy currently

 Copyright © Society for Human Sexuality.
 All rights reserved.